Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.

 Thanks to the support of individuals like you, Wildlife Rescue can provide a lifeline for animals in distress.

 The weather is getting warmer and our feathery friends are sitting on eggs incubating their babies!
 As exciting as this sign of spring is, you might consider holding off on yard work, hedge trimming and yard maintenance a few weeks.
 It is very easy to accidentally interrupt the nestling season and our support of limited activity can be a lifesaver!

-Wildlife Rescue provides medical attention to approximately 1700 birds suffering from injuries because of human interference each year.
+Wildlife Rescue provided medical attention to approximately 1805 baby birds suffering from injuries because of human interference each year.

 Staff and volunteers have been working hard to ensure these babies can be brought back to health and returned to the wild.
 Sometimes, young animals are brought to the hospital who are in good health and don’t need medical intervention.
 In these cases, rescue volunteers are sometimes able to reunite them with their parents quickly.